This articles serves as a guide to unit testing Vue components.

 When developing unit tests, it can be nice to get an understanding of how much of the source code is actually tested.
 This concept is known as code coverage.

-I need to be very clear that having a set of unit tests that covers 100% of the source code is by no means an indicator that the code is properly tested.
+I need to be very clear that having a set of unit tests that cover 100% of the source code is by no means an indicator that the code is properly tested.

 This metric means that there are a lot of unit tests and a lot of effort has been put into developing the unit tests.
 The quality of the unit tests still needs to be checked by code inspection.